 Are you going to produce renewable energy or apply CO2-reducing techniques?
 If so, you may be eligible for the subsidy Sustainable energy transition (SDE++).
 This scheme opens 21 Septmber 2021.

 The SDE++ scheme has the following characteristics.
 Some are similar to the former SDE+ scheme, others are new.

 The SDE++ provides subsidies for the use of techniques for renewable energy and other CO2-reducing techniques.
 For each technique, the 'operating shortfall' is subsidised.
 This is the difference between the cost price of the technique that reduces the CO2 (the 'base amount') and the market value of the product giving rise to the technique (the 'correction amount').
 The base amount will be fixed for the entire duration of the subsidy, and the correction amount will be determined annually.
 If the market value rises, the operating shortfall decreases and thus your subsidy decreases as well.

 The ranking of SDE++ applications is determined by the subsidy requirement per tonne of CO2.
-The maximum subsidy intensity to which SDE++ techniques are entitled in 2020 is € 300 per tonne CO2.
+The maximum subsidy intensity to which SDE++ techniques are entitled in 2021 is € 300 per tonne CO2.
 Techniques with a higher subsidy intensity can also claim the SDE++, but for these projects the entire operating shortfall may not be reimbursed.
-For 2020, this concerns the techniques:
+For 2020, this concerned the techniques:

 - Electrolytic hydrogen production